Creating different visualizations

 ORDER BY rating DESC

-Reusing queries
+Reusing queries for recommendation insights

 Check your understanding

-• ❏ To generate random data visualizations.
+• ❏ To generate random visualizations for testing

 Hint